mcroteau/Architect/bravado/raw.md

-US people of India
+People of India

 Why?
-Too hard you now are trying
+Too hard you are trying
+forgetting where original
+forgetting why
-forgetting where you came from forgetting why you are here now youre mixed in now youre accepted now youre yale
+now youre mixed in
+now youre accepted
+now youre yale